abid-mujtaba/haskell-cas/comments.md

 **W.5** - The possibility of there being a sum in the exponent which is the same as the sum being multiplied with is handled earlier in ``prod_`` so is ignored here.
 For a general expression inside the ``Exp`` we place the ``Sum`` first.
 Once again the ordering is rather arbitrary.

+**W.6**

+* Rules for multiplying an exponent of a symbol with a general product.
+* This is completely analogous to the rules for multiplying a symbol with a general product.
+* Note how we pass in the String inside the ``Symbol`` and the associated power from the exponent to the ``mul`` function defined using ``where`` syntax.
+* Note the catch-all pattern at the bottom.
+It declares that an exponent of a symbol has higher precedence than all other expressions except for the ones for which rules/patterns are defined above.

+**W.7**

+* Rules for multiplying an exponent with a general (non-symbol) base with a general product.
+* Note that there is no catch-all at the bottom so we have a base case at the top dealing with the possibility of any empty Product list (due to recursion) in which case we simply return the exponent as a singleton list.
+* We match for the head being exponent first so that it isn't hidden by the pattern that follows (which is more general - as a rule patterns move from specific to general).
+* Note the *otherwise* case where the exponent is always sent to ``mul`` recursively when ``b != c``.
+This opens up the possibility of the list ``es`` becoming empty which is why we need the base case at the top.
+* These patterns allow for general expressions inside the exponent to be multiplied with the same expression or an exponent of it in the Product.
+This is a desired simplification we want during expression construction (when we are multiplying expressions).

 ## Debugging